egandavidpatrick-del/project-navigator/README.md

 [Back to top](#enterprise-project)
 <a id="enola-architecture"></a>
 ## 🏗️ Enola Architecture
-## Enola Asynchronous Servers: Two Hearts, Two Heart Beats, One Pulse - Fire and Forget
+<h4>Enola Asynchronous Servers: Two Hearts, Two Heart Beats, One Pulse - Fire and Forget</h4>

 The system uses a dual-mode Enola backend, packaged as a single x64-bit executable with a dedicated installer for automated setup and configuration.